Help with your credit limit

 We want to help you maintain your credit limit so your business activities aren’t interrupted.
 If you notice that your account’s spending limit has recently changed but aren’t sure why, it might be due to one of these common reasons.

-Your credit limit is $0
+Your credit limit was lowered

 Bank data staleness